 Yes.
 Once a final judgment has been entered, you can file an appeal to have a higher court review the outcome of your case.
 Your attorneys will help you file a brief with the proper appeals court.
 Your ex-spouse will then have a chance to submit a response.

 At Moradi Saslaw, we know how much your privacy and family matter to you.
 Divorce is a challenging process no matter what.
-But a contested divorce litigation could end up risking all of the things that you hold dearest in your life.
+But contested divorce litigation could end up risking all of the things that you hold dearest in your life.

-The Moradi Saslaw team of divorce trial lawyers have decades of combined experience in court.
+The Moradi Saslaw team of divorce trial lawyers has decades of combined experience in court.
 Our attorneys specialize in custody, visitation, and parenting issues.
 We maintain a respected network of exemplary experts in custody, child psychology, forensic accounting, wealth management, estate planning, and mental health.
 When you work with us, you can expect creative and effective strategies to reach your goals in even the most contentious divorce.